Feb 12, 2016

 Did you know that Texas leads the nation in hot car deaths?
 Every year an average of 10 children in Texas die this way, and many more are rescued just in time.

-More than half of the incidents are unintentional, when a parent is transporting the child outside of their typical routine, says Molly Bloomfield, an Injury Prevention specialist at Children’s Medical Center.
+More than half of the incidents are unintentional, when a parent is transporting the child outside of their typical routine, says Molly Bloomfield, an Injury Prevention Specialist at Children’s Health℠.

 A child's body heats up three to five times faster than an adult's, and according to SafeKids Worldwide, on an 80-degree day, the temperature inside a car can rise 19 degrees in 10 minutes.